Have questions? Mail aitxchallenge@gmail.com !

 Which resource tier would a mixture-of-experts model fall into?

-A mixture-of-experts (MoE) model can be pretrained with far less compute, but still requires high VRAM to run since all experts are loaded into memory.
-Resource tiers are determined by the total (not active) number of parameters, and so, for example, Mixtral 8x7B would fall into the “Tier 2: GPU” tier, as we would count it as having ~8x7B=56B parameters.
+A mixture-of-experts (MoE) model can be run with far less compute, but still requires high VRAM to run since all experts are loaded into memory.
+Resource tiers are determined by the total (not active) number of parameters, and so, for example, Mixtral 8x7B would fall into the “Tier 2: Large” tier, as we would count it as having ~8x7B=56B parameters.

 How soon can I submit my model?